Are you interested in becoming a medical interpreter? Or do you wish to enhance your medical interpreting skills and become certified?

 - Medical interpreting as a business: Understanding your target market, and how to gain employment as a professional medical interpreter

-- Medical certification test preparation and practice test (Note: These materials are based on guidelines provided by CCHI).
+- Medical certification test preparation and practice test (Note: These materials are based on guidelines provided by CCHI, but the course covers all of the content relevant to any medical interpreting certification program).